 We recognise and regret our past failings.
-They have left a lasting and negative impact on the lives of victims and survivors — and for this we are truly sorry.
+They have left a lasting and negative impact on the lives of those affected by child sexual abuse — and for this we are truly sorry.

 Where to seek support